JZ-XT/Scan-Works/README.md

 ### It's *Modular*
 Our code is useable as a module system for our fellow devs.
 Providing individual files for diffrent tasks for example: layer4.py provides all the functions for interacting with tcp/ip including: ip and ip range generation, port scanning, and host alive checks

+Currently only successfully tested on Linux, Windows is partial tested and is Unsupported.

 ### Example Usage
 Http Scanner using default settings